gualtierotesta/blog/docs/books/designing-cloud-data-platform.md

 <br/>

-"Designing Cloud Data Platforms" by Manning offers a useful overview for data engineers, software architects and experienced developers working with cloud data solutions.
+**Designing Cloud Data Platforms** by Manning offers a useful overview for data engineers, software architects and experienced developers working with cloud data solutions.

 The book effectively describes various architectural approaches, providing a balance of theoretical explanation and practical considerations.
 The inclusion of pros and cons for each architecture is a helpful element.